subtleGradient/callback-mac/ReadMe.md

-MacGap OSX
+Callback OSX

 =============================================================
-MacGap aims to provide HTML/JS/CSS developers an xCode project for developing Native OSX Apps that run in UIWebView and take advantage of WebKit technologies.
+Callback mac aims to provide HTML/JS/CSS developers an xCode project for developing Native OSX Apps that run in UIWebView and take advantage of WebKit technologies.

 Pre-requisites